Junko Tabei: Death and legacy

 Tabei was diagnosed with stomach cancer in 2012, but continued with many of her mountaineering activities.
 In July 2016, despite her advancing illness, she led a youth expedition up Mount Fuji.
 She died in a hospital in Kawagoe on 20 October 2016.

 Before Tabei's death, an astronomer had named asteroid 6897 Tabei after her.

 On 22 September 2019, Google commemorated the 80th anniversary of her birth with a Doodle.
 The accompanying write-up gave her motivation slogan, "Do not give up.
 Keep on your quest."

 On 19 November 2019, a mountain range on Pluto was named Tabei Montes in honor of Tabei's mountaineering accomplishments.
 The theme for naming mountains on Pluto is "Historic pioneers who crossed new horizons in the exploration of the Earth, sea and sky".

 In popular culture

 In 2025, a film titled as Climbing for Life directed by Junji Sakamoto starring Sayuri Yoshinaga, chronicles her historic first ascent of Mount Everest as a woman in 1975 and her subsequent life challenges, marking the 50th anniversary of her achievement.
-The film is opening the 38th Tokyo International Film Festival on October 27, 2025.
+The film opened the 38th Tokyo International Film Festival on October 27, 2025.

+Tabei is the subject of the children's picture book Up, Up, Ever Up!
+Junko Tabei: A Life in the Mountains, which was written by Anita Yasuda and illustarted by Yuko Shimizu.
+It was included in Rise: A Feminist Book Project's Top Ten of 2026.